Carl-Einar Häckner: Early life

-Häckner was born in Nol, Ale Municipality and raised in Gårdsten, Angered, a suburb of Gothenburg.
-He fell in love with magic during his early childhood years after he received a magic set.
+Häckner was born in Nol, Ale Municipality, and raised in Gårdsten, Angered, a suburb of Gothenburg.
+He fell in love with magic during his early childhood after he received a magic set.
 At the age of eleven he held his first public performance.
 He met up with Max Milton, who became his mentor and influenced his artistic direction.

-While Häckner was still in upper secondary school he studied economics and when he finished, started a career as an illusionist under the name Wic Mack.
+While Häckner was in upper secondary school he studied economics and when he finished, started a career as an illusionist under the name "Wic Mack".

 Career

-Häckner performed all across Sweden and abroad.
+Häckner has performed all across Sweden and abroad.
 He has performed in a long-running variety show at Liseberg in Gothenburg where acrobats and tightrope artists usually perform.
 The show has been running since 1996.
-Also in 1996 he was listed as Sweden's sexiest man alive.
+In 1996 he was listed as Sweden's sexiest man alive.

-In 1995 Häckner had a part in the film Petri tårar and a lead role as Robert in the TV-series Herbert & Robert.
-In 2000 Häckner took part in Galenskaparna och After Shaves variety show Jul Jul Jul.
+In 1995 Häckner had a part in the film Petri tårar and a lead role as "Robert" in the TV series Herbert & Robert.
+In 2000 he took part in Galenskaparna och After Shaves variety show Jul Jul Jul.

 In 2009/10 Häckner starred in La Clique at the Roundhouse in Camden, London, England.

-In December 2010, Häckner returned to the Roundhouse, Camden as part of his solo show Carl-Einar Häckner: Big in Sweden.
+In December 2010, Häckner returned to the Roundhouse as part of his solo show Carl-Einar Häckner: Big in Sweden.
 He also appeared at the Melbourne International Comedy Festival 2013, and appeared on Good News Week in a guitar sketch.